AfricArxiv/community-engagement/README.md

 - Facebook - Whole community of stakeholders and general audience and most activity/discussions taking place
 - Slack - AfricArXiv core/implementing team and community of contributors
 - Github - Active contributors to the repository
-- WhatsApp & Telegram - vulnerable to bystander audience apart from small working groups and not productive if the same audience are in the other platforms especially
+- WhatsApp & Telegram - Use for crowdsourcing engagement in calls and projects.
+Also for dissemingating information to the AfricArxiv community and team.
 - Facebook group - Use for general announcements and updates on our services Members can ask questions and get quick answers from the team or other members Members can exchange information about open science, Open Access and preprints

+# Preprints
-# Posting preprints
+## Posting Preprints
 - Choose from https://osf.io/preprints/africarxiv/discover and make sure to track the already posted preprints at (https://docs.google.com/spreadsheets/d/1d99iVq_BIhmb7VqV27jDS7L8CHSRhIyNsrmdTi0P-3U/edit#gid=0)
 - Highlight the country, where it’s coming from / where the study is located
 - c&p APA citation style from preprint entry